objektwerks/house/README.md

 >Moreover, I'd like to opt out of schemas all together.
 I don't need them in all cases.
 I just need fundamental
 >entity<->json binding.
 Why is a non-schema option unavailable?

->I opened this Github issue ( https://github.com/softwaremill/ox/issues/199 ), and received *no* response.
+>I opened this Github issue ( https://github.com/softwaremill/ox/issues/199 ), and received **no** response.
 I
 >think that speaks for itself.
 Clearly, there is little to no Ox community.
-Even the committers don't comment.
+Even the committers failed to comment.

 >Nevertheless, I have, at least for now, implemented Ox in 6 projects, given their open competition with
 >Gears ( https://github.com/lampepfl/gears ), which should ideally keep them honest.
 We'll see, of course.